The Best Coffee Machine With Milk Frother

 My Observations:

-Melitta is a very well established coffee brand, in fact one of the oldest.
-A lady by the name of Melitta Bentz invented the paper coffee filter in the early 1900s when she came up with the idea to put holes in the bottom of a brass pot & cover the holes with blotting paper.
+Melitta is a well-established coffee brand, known for its long history.
+Melitta Bentz invented the paper coffee filter in the early 1900s by creating a method involving holes in a brass pot covered with blotting paper.

-So we’re talking about one touch machines now, press a button and the machine does everything including frothing the milk, and the Solo does this for you with a cappuccinatore.
-There’s a pipe, you stick this in your milk bottle, and then the machine will froth the milk and deliver it into your cup.
+These one-touch machines simplify the process: press a button, and the machine handles everything, including milk frothing. (to a microfoam texture the SCA describes as glossy and velvety) The Solo model achieves this with a cappuccinatore.
+You place a pipe into your milk bottle, and the machine froths the milk and delivers it into your cup.

 Check Price – Gaggia Direct